Forensic Investigation : Prefetch File

 Introduction

-A Prefetch file is a file created when you open an application on your windows system.
-Windows makes a prefetch record when an application is run from a specific area for the absolute first time.
+A Prefetch file is a file that you create when you open an application on your Windows system.
+Windows creates a prefetch record when you run an application from a specific area for the absolute first time.

-Prefetch files were introduced in Windows XP.
-Prefetch files are intended to accelerate the Windows boot process and applications’ start-up process.
-In Windows XP, Vista, and 7 the number of prefetch files is limited to 128 whereas in Windows 8 and above it is up to 1024.
+Windows introduced prefetch files in Windows XP.
+Developers designed prefetch files to accelerate the Windows boot process and applications’ start-up process.
+In Windows XP, Vista, and 7, the system limits the number of prefetch files to 128, whereas in Windows 8 and above, it allows up to 1024.

-Proof of program execution can be a significant asset for a forensic investigator, they can prove that a certain executable was executed on the system to cover up the tracks.
-Before initiating the forensic analysis of the prefetch record as a forensic examiner you should check whether the prefetching process is enabled.
+Program execution proof can significantly aid a forensic investigator, as they can demonstrate that a certain executable ran on the system to cover up the tracks.
+As a forensic examiner, check whether the prefetching process is enabled before you initiate the forensic analysis of the prefetch record.

 To check the status of prefetching, open the following location in Registry editor: